mpv-player/mpv/DOCS/man/options.rst

     .. note::

-        This option is deprecated, since there is only one reasonable value.
+        This option is deprecated, since there is only one usable value.
         It may be removed in the future.

 ``--glsl-shader=<file>``, ``--glsl-shaders=<file-list>``